checosdovalina/StoryGenius/replit.md

 # Overview

-This project is a comprehensive sports tournament management system, built with a full-stack TypeScript architecture.
-It supports multiple sports like padel and racquetball and offers extensive features for tournament administration.
-Key capabilities include user and role management (admin, player, organizer, referee, scrutineer), tournament creation, match scheduling, court management, and detailed player statistics tracking.
-The system aims to streamline tournament operations and enhance the overall experience for organizers and participants.
+This project is a comprehensive sports tournament management system for **racquetball**, built with a full-stack TypeScript architecture.
+It offers extensive features for tournament administration including user and role management (admin, player, organizer, referee, scrutineer), tournament creation, match scheduling, court management, and detailed player statistics tracking with shot-type analysis.
+The system aims to streamline tournament operations and enhance the overall experience for organizers and participants. **Note**: Padel support is preserved in the backend schema for historical data but hidden from all UI forms and selectors (racquetball-only system).

 # User Preferences